missionpinball/mpf-docs/game_logic/ball_search/index.rst

 .. contents::
    :local:

+.. note:: Ball search is off by default in MPF because it might hurt users not expecting it.
+In a prototype game
+          it might trigger quite frequently and coils can seriously injure humans.
+To turn it on follow :doc:`configuring_ball_search`.

 MPF contains ball search functionality which is used to try to dislodge a stuck ball if MPF thinks there's a ball loose on the playfield but it hasn't hit any playfield switches in awhile and the player is not holding the flipper button